amandaghassaei/canvas-capture/README.md

   // ('./node_modules/@ffmpeg/core/dist/ffmpeg-core.js') using a copy of @ffmpeg/core installed
   // via npm, or copy the files at https://unpkg.com/browse/@ffmpeg/core@0.10.0/dist/ ,
   // save them in your project, and set ffmpegCorePath accordingly.
-  verbose: true, // Verbosity of console output, default is true,
-  showRecDot: true, // Show a red dot on the screen during records, default is false.
-  recDotCSS: { right: '0', top: '0', margin: '10px' }, // CSS overrides for dot, default is {}.
-  showAlerts: true, // Show alert dialogs during export in case of errors, default is false.
-  showDialogs: true, // Show informational dialogs during export, default is false.
 });
 ```